poncem91/shapes/README.md

 # Shapes
 An exercise in OOP using interfaces, abstract classes, and concrete classes to create different shape objects.

-ShapeDemo is the driver class to test the other classes.
+ShapeDemo.java is the driver class to test the other classes.